 A writing coach by your side

 Hello, dear writer.
 It’s a brave and wild undertaking, writing a book.
 Wherever you are on your writing path—new or pro, stuck or just a little uncertain—I will meet you there.
 I’ve traveled this road before.
-As your guide (your writing Sherpa?), I can help you make your book be its very best.
+As your guide (your writing Sherpa?), I can help make your book its very best.

 I’ve been coaching writers for over a decade.
 I consider myself among the best writing coaches in the country.
 But writing your book isn’t about me—it’s about you and the story you have to tell.
 Whatever that story, with a little support, I know you can bring it to life and share it with the world.

 Let’s connect!
 I want to hear about your writing goals, and you want to get a feel for my style: Am I supportive and encouraging?
 Knowledgeable?
 Generous with my insights from the get-go?
 All this—and that undefinable quality called “chemistry”—will tell us if we’ll work well together.

 Jamie Morris is an outstanding resource for writers who want to reach the pinnacle of success.
 She’s a warm, encouraging angel on your shoulder, but she’s also got the skills, experience, and good judgment to help you vanquish your weaknesses and capitalize on your strengths.
 If you’re a writer with serious ambitions, work with Jamie. —Elizabeth Sims, YOU’VE GOT A BOOK IN YOU: A Stress-Free Guide to Writing the Book of Your Dreams (Writers Digest)